strapi/documentation/docusaurus/docs/dev-docs/backend-customization/tutorial.md

     },
     onSubmit: async (values) => {
       /**
-       * Queries Strapi REST API to create the review
+       * Queries Strapi REST API to reach the reviews endpoint
-       * using the JWT previously stored in localStorage */ const res = await fetch(getStrapiURL('/reviews'), {
+       * using the JWT previously stored in localStorage to authenticate */ const res = await fetch(getStrapiURL('/reviews'), {
         method: 'POST',